Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Discussion

-\paragraph{Clustering Techniques} While both the HTC and XML methods belong to the hierarchical multi-label text classification domain, which leverages relational information about the label-space, their respective approaches to utilizing this information are quite different.
-The hierarchies employed by HTC datasets and methods differ from the HLTs created prior to the training process of XML models.
-While the former are based on semantic similarities, the latter are characterized by clustering labels together that have similar relevance frequencies and are relevant on documents with similar TF-IDF feature representations.
+\paragraph{Partitioning the Label Space} Both the HTC and XML methods aim to tackle multi-label text classification and make use of a hierarchy to leverage relational information about the label space.
+However, their approaches to utilizing this information are quite different.
+The hierarchies employed by HTC datasets and methods differ from the hierarchical label trees created prior to the training process of XML models.
+While the former is based on semantic similarities, the latter are characterized by clustering labels together that have similar relevance frequencies and are relevant on documents with similar TF-IDF feature representations.
 The results of our experiments indicate that the former approach, which is oriented towards a human understanding of label similarity, may not be as beneficial for a machine-driven learning process as the latter.
 Furthermore, XML models are particularly strong on the P@1 metric, which could also be due to this difference in clustering strategy.
 Frequency-based clustering encourages the models to predict frequent labels even more often, which is beneficial for predicting head labels and increases P@1, especially when the evaluated dataset contains strong head labels that occur disproportionately, as is the case in the RCV1-V2 and NYT datasets.
 This is also supported by the results of HBGL** where the native taxonomy was replaced by an XML-style one.
-Although the improvements made are marginal and too small to claim that this version of clustering is superior in a broader machine-learning context, they are best in P@1.
+Although the improvements are too marginal to claim that this version of clustering is generally superior, they are best in P@1.

 \paragraph{Metrics}